Keepnet Labs Logo

 Best Practices for an Effective Security Awareness Program

 An effective Security Awareness Training program should be continuous, engaging, and role-based.
-Keepnet’s adaptive training helps organizations build a security-first culture with these best practices:
+Keepnet’s adaptive training helps organizations build a security-culture with these best practices:

 Secure Executive Support & Set Clear Goals